zmudzinski/authorizator/README.md

  ```bash
 php artisan vendor:publish --tag=authorizator.views
 ```
 Blade view is using default Bootstrap framework.

+### Return HTTP code instead of Blade View
+Sometimes you need to return only HTTP response code instead of blade view (e.g. if you are use endpoints to generate authorization).
+To do so, add property `$shouldReturnView` to you Action and set to `false`.
+This will return HTTP response with code `201` instead of blade view.

 ### vue component
 Vue component is used in Blade view.
 It is responsible for handling whole authorization.
 You can use your own vue component.
 Use: